jon-brandy/hackthebox/Categories/Sherlocks/Payload/README.md

 <img width="1157" height="513" alt="image" src="https://github.com/user-attachments/assets/63ce799b-f99d-4a9b-876c-8cc1e04d7047" />

-34. Reviewing the code in ghidra, found that other winapi functions somehow also unable to be identified by pestudio.
-It happened due to the coding used.
-Those functions are resolved dynamically at runtime, hence they won't appear in static import table (`.idata` section).
+34. While reviewing the code in Ghidra, we found that several other Windows API functions were also not identified by PEstudio.
+This occurs due to the way the code is written: these functions are resolved dynamically at runtime, so they do not appear in the static Import Address Table (`.idata` section).

 #### NOTE: